intelligenxe/.github/CONTRIBUTING.md

 ## No Guarantee of Review or Maintenance

-INTELLIGENXE gives **no guarantee of timely or proper maintenance** whatsoever for the project's repositories.
-Furthermore, there is **no guarantee that contributors will receive timely or proper feedback** on their submissions, or that their contributions will be implemented in the project.
+INTELLIGENXE gives **no guarantee of timely or proper maintenance** whatsoever for the platform's repositories.
+Furthermore, there is **no guarantee that contributors will receive timely or proper feedback** on their submissions, or that their contributions will be implemented in the platform.
 This can be due to various reasons, including limited resources and/or a lack of value, clarity, or feasibility in the submission.
 However, INTELLIGENXE does make an effort to **promote top contributors to maintainer roles** and automate processes to reduce these risks and improve the overall contributor experience.

 ---

 #### Thank You for Contributing
-Your time, effort, and ideas are what make this project thrive.
+Your time, effort, and ideas are what make this platform thrive.
 Whether you are fixing a minor issue, improving documentation, or developing a new feature — **every contribution adds value**.
-Together, we can continue to build and improve this project for the benefit of the entire community.
+Together, we can continue to build and improve this platform for the benefit of the entire community.